EDI API Server Installation

 # Copy the license file from the location you downloaded it to

-cp edi-license.bin etc
+cp edi-license.txt etc

 wget https://datainsight.health/edi-convert/docker-compose.yml